sendwithus/vic-startup-jobs/README.md

-# Victoria Startup Tech Jobs
+# Victoria Startup Jobs

-Job listings for startups in Victoria BC.
-Managed by the team of magical unicorns @ [sendwithus.com](http://sendwithus.com).
+A well-maintained list of available startup jobs in Victoria BC.

+This list is currently managed by the team of magical unicorns @ [sendwithus](http://sendwithus.com).

+#### How to Apply?
+Click the link for more info about each job posting, including how to apply.
+Most companies provide application instructions on their websites.

+#### How to Post?
+Posting is easy and free, simply submit a pull request adding/updating your job posting.
+If you have questions, need help, or want us to update the list for you, please email jobs@sendwithus.com.

+#### Who can post?
+Tech startups with offices in Victoria BC.

 #### [BetSmart Media](http://www.betsmartmedia.com/)
 * [Software Developer](http://www.betsmartmedia.com/software-developer)